EthanOBoss/CS290-Assignment5/README.md

 Assignment 5
+→ Preferred deadline: 11:59pm on Monday, 12/2/2024
-Assignment and Code Blog entry due at 11:59pm on Wednesday, 11/29/2017
+→ Extension deadline: 11:59pm on Wednesday, 12/4/2024 (no submissions allowed after this) → Assignment and Code Blog entry due at the same time.
+Submit Code Blog on Canvas.

-This assignment will not be demoed
+→ Grading demo due: 11:59pm on Friday 12/13/2024

-The goal of this assignment is to start working with Handlebars and Express.
+The goal of this assignment is to implement a complete web server using Handlebars and Express.
 The code that's currently in this repo implements a site that's served completely statically.
 Specifically, there is a directory public/ that contains a number of static files that are served by a simple Express server in server.js.
 Your job in this assignment is to templatize this existing site.
 Specifically, you must complete the following tasks:

 1. Implement a post template and use it on the client side When the user adds a new post using the "+" button in the current site, the client-side code in index.js calls a function insertNewPost(), which uses native JS methods to construct a DOM element representing a new post based on data passed as arguments to the function and inserts that new post element into the DOM at the appropriate location.